 If we could harness suffering, it would make a powerful engine.
 We all suffer – we wish that we did not, but it seems to be part of the human condition.

-So where does psychotherapy come in?
+So where does a talking therapy come in?
 None of us, sadly, can make it all better, as our mothers may have said to us when we were little.
 We cannot rewrite history.
 But what we can do is make friends with our difficulties.
 We can start to look at them differently; to regard our past failures with compassion rather than remorse.
 We can turn our vulnerabilities into insights.

 After a while, therapy can give us eyes.
 The consulting room can provide just the right amount of freedom to talk about the things that trouble us most, where we can feel heard, perhaps for the first time in our lives.